Kaprin

-Kaprin is a village in the Shopian district of Jammu and Kashmir.
+Kaprin or Kapran is a village in the Shopian district of Jammu and Kashmir.
 The people of the village are very religious.
 Islam is the religion mostly followed.
 It has been a hub of education from many decades.
 The town is empowered with the modern day amenities like banking and other public establishments.
 People are associated with the business of Apple and other fruits.
 The area has produced many Engineers, doctors, Lawyers and people from all other walks of life.

 Geography

 Kaprin is located 10 km towards South from District headquarters Shopian.
 10 km from Kulgam and 62 km from State capital Srinagar at an Altitude of 1739 meters above sea level.